About Dr. Chelsea Mason

 She graduated with a Doctor of Dental Surgery degree from the University of Detroit Mercy School of Dentistry in May 2013.
 As a third-year dental student, she received the Detroit District Dental Society Award of Excellence in Patient Care.
 She also received the American Academy of Periodontology Dental Student Award upon graduation.
 Currently, Dr. Mason is a member of the Saginaw Valley District Dental Society, Michigan Dental Association, American Dental Association, and the Pierre Fauchard Academy.

 Dr. Mason practiced with her uncle, Dr. Michael A. Davis, in Saginaw for over two years beginning in May 2013.
-She transitioned to Bay City and became the successor of Dr. Donald Goeckel and Dr. Dianne Weidner.

 Dr. Mason is the recipient of several accolades, including: